queer-community-allies/queer-community-allies/donate/index.md

 menu-title: Donate
 ---

+November 20 to December 30, 2020
+2nd Annual HOLIDAY DONATION DRAWING!

+Every $10 you donate to Queer Community Allies is one entry in our holiday drawing!
+(ie $100=10 entries!)

+The prize: gift card bundle for local businesses
+ Drawing: Thursday December 31

+All donations will help GSAs for the rest of the school year, support ongoing projects, & fund summer 2021 community events!

+*Queer Community Allies board members and volunteers are ineligible for prize(s).
+Find more information at our website queercommunityallies.org

 There are multiple ways to donate to Queer Community Allies!
 Check out one of the links below.
 Our EIN is `84-2519026`

 <a target="_blank" href="https://donorbox.org/queer-community-allies-donations"><img src="https://d1iczxrky3cnb2.cloudfront.net/button-medium-blue.png" /></a>